-- Google Adwords (Pay Google): Pay Per Click system (PPC) to appear higher in the Google Sponsors Listings.
+- Google Ads (Pay Google): Pay Per Click system (PPC) to appear higher in the Google Sponsors Listings.

 Search Engine Optimisation (SEO) on page

-- Create 2 set of keywords per page:
+- Create 2 sets of keywords per page: Use synonyms

 - Theme Keywords that define your business, these are generic and high competitive keywords.

 - Niche Keywords that define what you offer and which differentiate you from your competitors, such as location, these are more specific and less competitive keywords that narrow down a search.